Chewable Stim Toys: A Comprehensive Guide

 For instance, a child with autism may struggle with social interaction and communication, which can make it difficult for them to form and maintain relationships with others, including family members.
 They may have difficulty expressing themselves, understanding nonverbal cues, and making eye contact, which can lead to misunderstandings and social isolation.

-Sensory issues are also common among children with autism.
+Sensory issues are also common among children on the autism spectrum.
 They may be hypersensitive to certain sounds, textures, or smells, or they may seek out certain sensory experiences, such as spinning or flapping their hands.
 These behaviors can be challenging for parents to manage and may interfere with the child’s ability to participate in typical activities or routines.

 In addition, children with autism may engage in repetitive behaviors or have strong preferences for routines and sameness.
 They may become upset or agitated if their routines are disrupted, which can make it challenging for parents to introduce new activities or experiences.